zyronon/douyin/README-en-US.md

 ### English | [简体中文](README.md)

 ## Preview Demo
+[Online Demo](https://ttentau.github.io/ttentau/dy/)

-### Notice:Please use Chrome phone mode to access the PC side
+### Note: Please use mobile mode of Chrome browser to access the PC side.
+To switch Chrome to mobile mode, press F12 to bring up the console, then Ctrl+Shift+M

-### Notice:Preview your phone with Android Via browser.
+### Note: For Android phones please use [Via mobile browser](https://viayoo.com/zh-cn/) or Chrome mobile version preview.
 When other browsers detect a video on the page, they force the video to be in full screen and display the control button.
 As a result, both css and js are invalid

-[Online Demo](https://ttentau.github.io/ttentau/dy/)

 ## Introduction